 7).
 Montville, atop the Sunshine Coast’s inland Blackall Range, is a long popular tourist location with unique shop and artist studio offerings and memorable elevated views toward the sea and of the entire Sunshine Coast to Brisbane.
 Your travels north of town, should include a lengthy stop at the Kondalilla National Park for a picnic, or rainforest and waterfall trailwalks, or a swim in the often photographed lower waterfall pond.
 Your travels south of town should include a visit to the Mary Cairncross Scenic Reserve for the best photos of the Glasshouse Mountains.
 A gold coin donation allows entry to the nature information centre (open 7am-6 pm) with several trails (which are stroller and wheelchair friendly!) through the ancient rainforest and vines with chances to view native pademelons (Australian marsupials which are smaller than wallabies)- approximate 30 minute drive.

 8).
-Australia Zoo, the Sunshine Coast’s and among Australia’s top tourist destination, showcases native wildlife viewings (crocodiles, kangaroos, koalas,etc.) and the past and present accomplishments of the Steve Irwin family.
-Their www.australiazoo.com.au website best be consulted regarding free bus travel, events, features, times and costs- approximate 30 minute drive.
+Australia Zoo, near Beerwah\Glass Mountains, is the Sunshine Coast’s and among Australia’s top tourist destination, showcasing native wildlife viewings (crocodiles, kangaroos, koalas,etc.) and the accomplishments of the Steve Irwin family.
+Their www.australiazoo.com.au website best be consulted regarding free bus travel, events, features, times and costs.
+The family may also enjoy the thrill rides, activities and special events offered by the www.aussieworld.com.au amusement park located nearby in Palmview (Exit 190), adjacent to the Bruce Highway-approximate 30 minute drive.

 9).
 Maroochydore is the Sunshine Coast’s city hub with The Sunshine Coast Plaza the region’s largest indoor shopping mall, especially popular during rainy days.
-The northern parkland ocean beaches continue south along the coastal road to the more open Alexandra Headland parkland and beaches , before arriving at Mooloolaba, home of Underwater World.
-The extensive aquarium(s), displays and shows, especially the impressive sea tunnel moving walkway, is among the Sunshine Coast’s top tourist attractions with best prices and information directly obtained via their www.underwaterworld.com.au website.- approximate 25-30 minute drive.
+The northern parkland ocean beaches continue south along the coastal road to the more open Alexandra Headland parkland and beaches , before arriving at Mooloolaba, home of Sea Life (formerly Underwater World).
+The extensive aquarium(s), displays and shows, especially the impressive sea tunnel moving walkway, is among the Sunshine Coast’s top tourist attractions with best prices and information directly obtained via their www.sealifesunshinecoast.com.au website.- approximate 25-30 minute drive.

 10).
 A day trip north of Cooroy to the historical classic country town of Gympie reveals the regions rural life among varying hill and valley terrains.
 In addition to visiting the historic town centre, a stop at the Gold Mining and Historical Museum is suggested.
 You might also consider a further northeast trip to Tin Can Bay (for an early morning feeding of dolphins) or an even further northern trip to Hervey Bay (for either whale watching tours, ferry excursions to nearby Fraser Island [the world’s largest sand island] or airport flights to remote Lady Elliot Island [regarded as the southern end of the Great Barrier Reef]).-approximate 30 minute drive to Gympie.